flp3/Simulator-of-Optical-Quality/README.md

-# Simulator of optical systems quality
+# Optical Systems Quality Simulator

 This project aims to democratize physical and mathematical concepts that various industries uses to design optical systems, from smartphones to Eath Observation satellites.